nicolehao34/nicolehao34.github.io/index.md

 - **Detecting and Classifying Flares in High-resolution Solar Spectra with Supervised Machine Learning**
   [Nexus Scholars](https://as.cornell.edu/news/nexus-scholar-applications-open-summer-2023), Rochester Symposium for Physics Students (RSPS), 2023
   *(I was a physics major!
-I may not be actively doing research in astrophysics now, but it will always be the most exalted form of curiosity to me.)*  <br>
+I'm not actively doing research in astrophysics now, but it will always be the most exalted form of curiosity to me.)*  <br>
   <!-- <img style="float:right; padding-left:10px" src="images/Nexus.jpg" width="300" alt="Nicole Hao presenting at RSPS">   -->